Frequently Asked Questions

 - How to change my current password?

-- I do not want to receive daily digest emails any more but still like to receive conferences digests and use paper/patent search functions, what can I do?
+- I do not want to receive daily digest emails any more but still like to receive conferences digests and keep access to the other services/resources, what can I do?

 - How to cancel the service?